 If an infection in a tooth or decay threatens to compromise a tooth, a root canal treatment may be the next course of action.
-However, many patients struggle with the fear of what a procedure like this might feel like and what it could cost.
+However, many patients struggle with the fear of what a procedure like this might feel like and what a root canal could cost.

-Learn more about what a root canal is, when you might need it, and what steps to take to make sure your dental insurance can cover it.
+Learn more about what a root canal costs, what it is, when you might need it, and what steps to take to make sure your dental insurance can cover it.

 After an opening in the crown of the tooth is made, the nerve or pulp is removed.
 Then, the inside is often filled with a rubber-like material to seal it before a temporary filling is added.
 Depending on the severity of the infection, medicine may also be administered at this stage to remove bacteria and prevent it from spreading.

 The next part of the treatment involves the endodontist or a general dentist removing the temporary filling.
 Then, they put a crown or filling on the tooth to restore and strengthen it.²

 A tooth restored with a root canal treatment can last many years.
 However, like with other procedures, it is important to keep the treated tooth clean and have regular checkups to ensure the tooth is still healthy.

 Before root canal procedures were a common practice, dentists would pull a tooth if an infection was present and not replace it with an artificial one.
 Practices like this are likely why many people have anxiety about dentist appointments.
 Today, however, a root canal treatment often saves the tooth rather than risk it being pulled.

 If someone experiences infection at the tooth root or pulp, or the area is inflamed, a root canal can often be the solution.
 However, if left untreated, the infection can spread.
 In addition to losing a tooth, the patient can even damage the bone connecting the tooth to the jaw, which is why removing a tooth is no longer a common practice.³

 Some problems that might result from losing a tooth that is then not replaced include: